Car Horn Is Not Working | Causes & Troubleshooting

 Troubleshooting

-Fixing a horn that doesn’t work is relatively easy, and there are tests you can perform yourself.
+Fixing a horn that does not work is relatively easy, and there are tests you can perform yourself.
 To fix your horn, you will need a few basic tools, such as a digital multimeter.

-A retractable test leads can come in handy to test the horn.
+A retractable test lead can come in handy to test the horn.

-If you haven’t had any luck with fixing the horn, we need to check if the horn itself works.
+First, you need to test your horn.
 Locate the horn, which is mounted near the radiator.
 The horn is usually between the radiator and the front grill.
-It will help remove the front grill, which is held with a couple of screws.
+To have better access to the horn, remove the grill.
+Some models require removing the front bumper to access the horn.

-If your horn has two wires, one of them will be brown or black.
+If your horn has two wires, one will be brown or black.
 This is the ground wire.
-You can connect the horn negative terminal directly to the car’s body or connect it to the battery negative terminal, which will serve as our negative feed.
+You can connect the horn’s negative terminal directly to the car’s body or the battery’s negative terminal.
+This will serve as the negative feed.

-Next, use a +12 volt feed line from the battery positive terminal to the horn.
+Next, use a +12 volt feed line from the battery’s positive terminal to the horn.
 When you touch the horn terminal, you should hear the horn beep.

 - Horn does beep

 - The horn itself is good.
-Move to the next step to troubleshoot why the horn isn’t getting power.
+Proceed to the next step to troubleshoot why it isn’t getting power.

-- If you don’t hear the horn, that means the horn is defective.
-Replace the horn.
-If the fault is on the horn itself, you may be able to dismantle the horn and find out what is wrong.
+- If the horn does not make a sound, it is defective and should be replaced.
+If the fault is on the horn itself, you may be able to dismantle it and find out what is wrong.
 Cleaning the contact breaker might work.
-There might be a broken or disconnected wire inside.
-New horns are very inexpensive, costing as little as $20.
-Even if you have a newer car, a 12-volts car horn will get the job done.
+If all else fails, replacement car horns are inexpensive, costing around $20.
+A 12-volt car horn will do the job even if you have a newer car.

 Watch a video on how to install a new horn if yours doesn’t work.